AbdulelahSA/TicTacToeTkinter/README.md

 # Tic Tac Toe Game with Tkinter

 This project is a simple implementation of the classic Tic Tac Toe game using the Tkinter library in Python.
 You can play against the computer or another player, select X or O, and choose which player goes first.
+This project is designed for a university Python course.

 ## Installation